-The present research investigated how past experience of intergroup contact with Chinese people predicted discrete intergroup emotions in the context of the COVID-19 crisis; and how these in turn predicted support for anti-Chinese restrictions.
+The present research investigated how past experience of intergroup contact with Chinese people predicted discrete intergroup emotions in the context of the COVID-19 crisis; and how these, in turn, predicted support for anti-Chinese restrictions.
 While positive contact was associated with lower support for discriminatory Chinese restrictions, negative contact was associated with increased policy support.
-In line with our threat-matching hypothesis, these effects were more strongly driven by fear than by anger.
+In line with our threatmatching hypothesis, these effects were more strongly driven by fear than by anger.
 The present findings illustrate how a novel integration of intergroup contact theory with intergroup emotion approaches can provide a more nuanced understanding of how specific threats and emotions drive intergroup contact effects.

-The sociofunctional threat tradition has generally assumed threats posed by groups are relatively stable group-level perceptions.
-The intergroup emotions literature, which is built upon cognitive appraisal theories of emotion, however, has long assumed that specific manifestations of prejudicial emotions are context dependent (Mackie & Smith, 2018; Scherer, 2009; Smith & Mackie, 2008) and experimental studies have shown that priming different threats elicited by the same outgroup can produce distinct emotional and behavioural responses (e.g. Kamans et al., 2011).
-The present findings recognise that threat appraisals can be contextual and responsive to events such as geopolitical events, acts of violence, or a pandemic which can change which intergroup threats are most salient or relevant in the situation.
-Importantly, then, we may not necessarily expect the results we observe here - where anti-Chinese discrimination is driven primarily by fear - to generalize beyond the moment in time and cultural context in which they were found.
-It is very possible that the salience of the welfare threat posed by Chinese people waned as the virus became severe in other part of Europe, and then the UK.
-Indeed, when the financial consequences of COVID-19 become more salient than the health threat, a similar study could focus on Chinese people as a source of economic threat where we would expect anger to play a more dominant role in driving contact effects and predicting retaliatory behaviours.
+The sociofunctional threat tradition has generally assumed that threats posed by groups are relatively stable, group-level perceptions.
+The intergroup emotions literature, which is built upon cognitive appraisal theories of emotion, however, has long assumed that specific manifestations of prejudicial emotions are contextdependent (Mackie & Smith, 2018; Scherer, 2009; Smith & Mackie, 2008), and experimental studies have shown that priming different threats elicited by the same outgroup can produce distinct emotional and behavioural responses (e.g., Kamans et al., 2011).
+The present findings recognize that threat appraisals can be contextual and responsive to events, such as geopolitical events, acts of violence, or a pandemic, which can change which intergroup threats are most salient or relevant in a situation.
+Importantly, we may not necessarily expect the results we observe here-where anti-Chinese discrimination is driven primarily by fear-to generalize beyond the moment in time and cultural context in which they were found.
+It is very possible that the salience of the welfare threat posed by Chinese people waned as the virus became severe in other parts of Europe.
+Indeed, when the financial consequences of COVID-19 become more salient than the health threat, a similar study could focus on Chinese people as a source of economic threat, where we would expect anger to play a more dominant role in driving contact effects and predicting retaliatory behaviours.

-Our research comprises a cross-sectional survey and this naturally limits any capacity to make causal claims.
-Our threat-matching hypothesis concerns the emotional processes driving contact effects and while an indirect effect is statistical evidence consistent with causation but is insufficient to establish causation.
-It should also be noted that the size of the associations between our emotion variables and policy support outcomes are larger than the association between intergroup contact and these outcomes.
+Our research comprises a cross-sectional survey, and this naturally limits any capacity to make causal claims.
+Our threat-matching hypothesis concerns the emotional processes driving contact effects, and while an indirect effect is statistical evidence consistent with causation, it is insufficient to establish it.
+It should also be noted that the size of the associations between our emotion variables and policy support outcomes is larger than the association between intergroup contact and these outcomes.
 This is perhaps not surprising given the novel nature of these outcome variables for contact research.
-Importantly, this study moved beyond the prejudice-as-general-attitude approach and shows that intergroup contact plays an important role predicting functionally distinct emotional and behavioural responses in response to salient threats.
+Importantly, this study moved beyond the prejudice-as-general-attitude approach and showed that intergroup contact plays an important role predicting functionally distinct emotional and behavioural responses to salient threats.